 ROSE Community Transformers

 The ROSE Community Transformer Training is a two-day workshop utilizing an evidence-based curriculum on providing peer breastfeeding support.
 During the training, individuals learn the essential skills for providing peer counseling in the area of lactation management and methods for making referrals to resources for interventions outside of their scope of practice.
 They are also taught how to lead ROSE breastfeeding clubs.

 The W.K.
-Kellogg Foundation funded the development of the curriculum for ROSE's Breastfeeding Club titled, Breastfeeding League IN a Kindred Setting (BLINKS).
-BLINKS are open-forum discussions conducted by trained Community Transformers in an informal setting.
-In these environments families can learn more than basic breastfeeding, but the mechanics of breastfeeding, which helps to increase the duration and multiply the benefits.
-Each BLINKS meet-up is set to cover one of the following topics: Advantages of Breastfeeding, Establishing a good milk supply, Techniques and overcoming challenges, and Introducing solids and weaning.
-The curriculum created is thoroughly developed through evidence-based practices, and has been packaged into a BLINKS Companion Manual for Community Transformers.
-BLINKS discussions occur in four sites in GA, and ROSE plans to expand the program to AL, MS, and LA.
+Kellogg Foundation funded the development of the curriculum for ROSE's Breastfeeding Club.
+Breastfeeding clubs are open-forum discussions conducted by trained Community Transformers in an informal setting.
+In these environments, families can learn more than basic breastfeeding, but the mechanics of breastfeeding, which helps to increase the duration and multiply the benefits.
+Each breastfeeding club is set...

 Healthcare Provider Training

 ROSE conducts trainings on breastfeeding support for health care providers, peer counselors, and community health workers who work with underserved communities and families of color.
 In 2013, ROSE provided training in New Orleans, LA for 300 public health employees; in Anniston, AL for 100 healthcare providers which included physicians, nurse midwives, nurses, nutritionists, nursing students, and lactation consultants...